nachiketttt/stm32-esp32-spi-cross-device/README.md

 # STM32 ↔ ESP32 SPI Cross-Device Communication

-Bare-metal STM32F446RE SPI master communicating with ESP32 WROOM SPI slave over 3 wires at 2MHz.
+Bare-metal STM32F446RE SPI master communicating with ESP32 WROOM SPI slave at 2MHz.
 Implemented without HAL using custom register-level SPI driver on the STM32 side and ESP-IDF SPI slave driver on the ESP32 side.